crabdancing/nixpak-flatpak-wrapper/README.md

 - Theoretically kind of robust (IDK, I haven't seen it misbehave yet.)
 - Most failure modes will simply transparently call flatpak to avoid bricking flatpak
 - Comes with a binary name deliberately colliding with `flatpak`, and a derivation set with a priority of `-10` in the hopes of always overriding flatpak.
-- Logs its experiences in a wonderous diary of adventure so that you can see why, when something goes wrong.
+- Logs its experiences in a wondrous diary of adventure so that you can see why, when something goes wrong.
 - Centrally managed with a TOML config file, which is hopefully kind of easy to declaratively manage.

 Config is stored at `/etc/nixpak-flatpak-wrapper.toml` and can be declaratively managed through structured data.
 Might someday add a module to make that easier.